salimkhazem/PolygoNet/README.md

 </p>

 ## Dependencies
-For the different parts you can install required dependecies by running the following command:
+For the different parts you can install required dependencies by running the following command:

 ### For MATC
   #### Install in local